Ayman-benyahia/Tagless/README.md

 # Tagless
-Tagless is javascript library that interpret costume HTML syntax (HTML syntax without tags <br> that's easy to read and faster to write) into normal HTML and it's<br> only 12KB unminified and 5KB minified so you dont have to worry about bundle size.<br>
+Tagless is javascript library that interpret costume HTML syntax (HTML syntax without tags <br> that's easy to read and faster to write) into normal HTML and it's<br> only 12KB unminified and 5KB minified.<br>

 ### Tagless Syntax
 Tagless syntax is very clean minimal and easy <br> to navigate visually and faster to write.